-The web programming and design certificate program prepares students for employment as Web programmers, website developers, Web administrators, Web masters, and Web architects.
+The Web programming and design certificate program prepares students for employment as Web programmers, Web site developers, Web administrators, Web masters, and Web architects.
 It also provides supplemental training for computer science professionals and for students in other majors who desire expertise in Web programming and design.
 Topics covered include programming, database systems, Web programming, networking, multimedia, and computer graphics.
-The certificate requires 30 credits.
-All courses are available online.
+This certificate program can be combined with any major and minor except the computer information systems and computer science majors, APS major with a concentration in computer studies, and APS major with a concentration in computer engineering technology.